 - Are you interested in sector-wide or regional trends?
 Analysts and consultants may focus on macro trends such as AI investment surges or geographic hotspots like Southeast Asia or Central and Eastern Europe (CEE).

-- PitchBook: A staple among private market data providers, PitchBook offers deep dives into deal activity, valuations, investment stages, and investor syndicates.
-Their periodic venture monitors provide quarterly snapshots on capital flows and emerging ecosystems.
+- PitchBook: A staple among private market data providers, PitchBook details deal activity, valuations, investment stages, and investor syndicates.
+Their periodic venture monitors give quarterly snapshots on capital flows and emerging ecosystems.

 - Crunchbase: While offering both free and subscription tiers, Crunchbase boasts a vast database crowd-sourced by startups and investors themselves.
 It’s excellent for initial discovery and monitoring early-stage companies’ funding announcements.